flutter/website/src/docs/cookbook/forms/retrieve-input.md

         ),
       ),
       floatingActionButton: FloatingActionButton(
-        // When the user presses the button, show an alert dialog with the
+        // When the user presses the button, show an alert dialog containing
-        // text the user has typed into our text field.
+        // the text that the user has entered into the text field.
         onPressed: () {
           return showDialog(
             context: context,
             builder: (context) {
               return AlertDialog(
-                // Retrieve the text the user has typed in using our
+                // Retrieve the text the that user has entered by using the
-                // TextEditingController
+                // TextEditingController.
                 content: Text(myController.text),
               );
             },